Interactive Face Video Coding: A Generative Compression Framework: Methodology

-The decoder of WM3DR model~\cite{Zhang2021WeaklySupervisedM3} provides a parametric 3DMM template to synthesize 3D coordinates of face vertices given the decoded semantic coefficients (\textit{i.e.,} $ \hat{\mathcal{\delta}}_{com}^{I_{l}}$) from the inter frame $I_{l}$ and other semantic parameters (\textit{i.e.,} $\delta _{id}^{\hat{K}}$, $\delta _{alb}^{\hat{K}}$ and $\delta _{illum}^{\hat{K}}$) extracted from the VVC reconstructed key-reference frame $\hat{K}$.
+When the coding bitstream received at the decoder side, the key-reference frame $\hat{K}$ is decoded by the VVC decoder and its corresponding facial semantics $\mathcal{\delta}_{com}^{\hat{K}}$ can be further extracted.
+Following this, the facial semantics $\hat{\mathcal{\delta}}_{com}^{I_{l}}$ are decoded by the entropy decoding, inverse quantization and semantics compensation.
+Given these decoded semantic coefficients (\textit{i.e.,} $ \hat{\mathcal{\delta}}_{com}^{I_{l}}$) and other semantic parameters (\textit{i.e.,} $\delta _{id}^{\hat{K}}$, $\delta _{alb}^{\hat{K}}$ and $\delta _{illum}^{\hat{K}}$) extracted from $\hat{K}$, the decoder of WM3DR model~\cite{Zhang2021WeaklySupervisedM3} could synthesize 3D coordinates of face vertices via a parametric 3DMM template.
 As such, the corresponding 3D face meshes of VVC reconstructed key-reference frame or the subsequent inter frames are given by,

 where $S\in \mathbb{R} ^{3\times N} $ and $T \in \mathbb{R} ^{3\times N} $ are the parameterized 3D face shape and texture.
 In particular, $\bar{S}\in \mathbb{R} ^{3\times N} $ and $\bar{T}\in \mathbb{R} ^{3\times N} $ represent the average neutral shape and texture, where the number of facial vertices $N$ is 35,709.
 Besides, $S_{id}$, $S_{exp}$, $T_{alb}$ and $T_{illum} $ denote the basis of identity, expression, albebo and scene illumination, respectively.
 It should be mentioned that $\delta_{exp}$ denotes the expression coefficients $\delta_{exp}^{\hat{K}}$ of the VVC reconstructed key-reference frame, while for the inter frames the first six-dimension expression coefficients of $\delta_{exp}$ are specified by $\hat{\delta}_{mouth}^{I_{l}}$, and the remaining dimensions are compensated by zero padding.